 Let me explain further…

 It depends greatly on your budget and cartridge type.
 Your turntable may have a built-in phono stage, in which case you’re good to go.
-Also, if your sound system has an input labeled “phono” with a ground screw next to it, there’s a good chance this input has a built-in phono preamp stage.
-However, in many cases, you will find that an external preamp will sound better than your built-in option.
+Also, if your sound system has an input labeled “phono” with a ground screw next to it, this input has a built-in phono preamp stage.
+However, in most cases, you will find that an external preamp will sound better than your built-in option.

 Personally, I currently use a Radial J33 phono preamp, which is actually designed more for professional studio and live stage, and with that comes some great connectivity advantages – such as additional outputs for a laptop or recording device.
 For most home Hi-Fi setups, though, it’s perhaps not the most living-room friendly device in that it’s heavy duty in its construction and design.